Bill Gates's house

-Design and features
+Design

 The house was designed collaboratively by Bohlin Cywinski Jackson and Cutler-Anderson Architects of Bainbridge Island, Washington.
 The mansion is a modern design in the Pacific lodge style, with classic features such as a private library with a dome-shaped roof and oculus.
 The house features an estate-wide server system, a 60 ft swimming pool with an underwater music system, a 2500 sqft gym, and a 1000 sqft dining room.
+There are six kitchens and 24 bathrooms, ten of which contain bathtubs.

 In popular culture

 The house was made fun of in Dilbert in January 1997 when the lead character was forced to become a towel boy after his failure to read an end-user license agreement over purchased Microsoft software.

-Some online news articles call the house Xanadu 2.0, a reference to the motion picture Citizen Kane, which was itself a reference to the opening lines of Samuel Taylor Coleridge's classic poem Kubla Khan.
-The name Xanadu 2.0 is an example of "citogenesis".
+Some news articles call the house Xanadu 2.0, a reference to the motion picture Citizen Kane, which was itself a reference to the opening lines of Samuel Taylor Coleridge's classic poem Kubla Khan.